 Back in October, the Northern California wildfires inflicted damage on thousands of acres across the famed vineyards of Napa, Sonoma, and Mendocino.
-More than 30 large-scale cannabis farms were destroyed, and many more were damaged.
+More than 30 large-scale cannabis farms were destroyed, and many more cannabis businesses were affected.

 The wildfires took an enormous human and property toll: 42 people dead, more than 100,000 residents displaced, 160,000 acres charred, 8,400 homes and buildings destroyed.